benday-inc/download-latest-artifact/README.md

 - None

 ### Inputs
+- `token` - github token for the target repository
+- `repository_owner` - name of the repository account owner
+- `repository_name` - name of the repository
-- `pathtosettingsfile` - Path to the appsettings.json file
+- `workflow_name` - name of the workflow that created the artifact
-- `name` - Name of the connection string
+- `branch_name` - name of the branch that the workflow should run off of
+- `download_path` - location on the agent to download the artifact to.
-- `connectionstring` - Value for the connection string
+- `download_filename` - download the artifact file as this filename

 ### Outputs
 - None